Alektryon/gramculator/README.md

 # gramculator
-A tool that calculates #-grams for time sorcery.
+A tool that calculates #-grams.